In this product review article I evaluate 1MD’s CurcuminMD® Plus, which was formerly known as Advanced Turmeric Curcumin x285.

 Although 1MD has changed the name of Advanced Turmeric Curcumin x285 to CurcuminMD Plus, bottles with the old name may still pop up on Amazon through third-party resellers.

-Bottles with the rebranded CurcuminMD Plus name are available on both Amazon and 1MD.org.
+Bottles with the current, rebranded CurcuminMD Plus name are available on both Amazon and 1MD.org.

-Just note that their prices on Amazon are higher than what 1MD is selling them for on their website, if you buy more than a singlee bottle or sign up for their auto-ship program.
+Just note that their prices on Amazon are much higher than what 1MD is selling them for on their website, if you buy more than a single bottle or sign up for their auto-ship program.